doubleu0-0/VelocityNet-DS02-Team3-NotScam-/README.md

 # How the code works

 ### Data Cleaning
-Code for data cleaning can be found in Code>DataCleaning Code for data cleaning already in the task for automation and is not needed to run in the pipeline
+Code for data cleaning can be found in Code>DataCleaning<br>
+Code for data cleaning already in the task for automation and is not needed to run in the pipeline

 ### StoredProcedures